 Caroline Carter’s inquisitive nature is key to her success as a lawyer.
 Her drive to seek a deeper understanding is reflected in the broad array of matters she handles, including commercial, construction, insurance, and antitrust disputes.
 She has represented both plaintiffs and defendants in a variety of civil disputes at both the trial and appellate level, and in both state and federal court.

 After graduating from Princeton, Caroline ventured across the world to teach math in South Korea and then worked for several years in East Timor and Indonesia for NGOs and the United Nations.
 Upon returning to the United States, she realized that law was a profession that would embrace her desire to learn and enable her to put what she learns into practice.

-Following graduation from law school, Caroline served as a law clerk to the Honorable Ewing Werlein, Jr. of the United States District Court for the Southern District of Texas.
-Caroline then worked as an associate at Baker Botts L.L.P. for several years before joining Jordan, Lynch & Cancienne.
+Following her graduation with honors from the University of Texas School of Law, Caroline served as a law clerk to the Honorable Ewing Werlein, Jr. of the United States District Court for the Southern District of Texas.
+She also worked as an Associate at Baker Botts L.L.P. for several years before joining Jordan, Lynch & Cancienne.

 The University of Texas School of Law, J.D. with honors, 2011

 Honors and Activities: Member, Texas International Law Journal; Member, Legal Research Board; Fellow, Rapoport Center for Human Rights and Justice

 Princeton University, B.A., Woodrow Wilson School of Public and International Affairs, 2004

 Law Clerk for the Honorable Ewing Werlein, Jr.